rchen1876/SearchBuddy/README.md

 # SearchBuddy
 Run Google searches with one keystroke.
 ## Installation
 Download `SearchBuddy.exe` to folder of your choice.
 Create a shortcut to it on your Desktop.
-Right click, click Properties, then click the "Shortcut key" field and hit your preferred key combination.
+Right click shortcut on Desktop, click Properties, then click the "Shortcut key" field and hit your preferred key combination.
 I use CTRL+SHIFT+Z.
 ## FAQ
 > I changed my mind mid-search, how do I escape without touching my mouse?